Technologicat/unpythonic/doc/macros.md

 To make testing/debugging macro code more convenient, the `the[]` mechanism automatically unparses an AST value into its source code representation for display in the test failure message.
 This is meant for debugging macro utilities, to which a test case hands some quoted code (i.e. code lifted into its AST representation using MacroPy's `q[]` macro).
 See [`unpythonic.syntax.test.test_letdoutil`](unpythonic/syntax/test/test_letdoutil.py) for some examples.
 (Note the unparsing is done for display only; the raw value remains inspectable in the exception instance.)

-Note that the unparsed source code representation **may have inessential differences in surface syntax** compared to the original source code as written in the data fed into your test case, such as parenthesization, and which quote character is used for string literals.
-Python's AST format does not store that information.
+**CAUTION**: The source code is back-converted from the AST representation; hence its surface syntax may look slightly different to the original (e.g. extra parentheses).
+See ``macropy.core.unparse``.

 #### Test sessions and testsets